DAI is very pleased to introduce the 2020 Board of Directors, and to inform you of DAI’s updated Governance structure.

 Finance Officer, Tamara Claunch, USA

-Most other organisations usually have many staff in paid roles, but due to a lack of funding, DAI is still not in a position to have any.
+Most other organisations usually have many staff in paid roles, but due to a lack of funding, DAI is still not in a position to do so.
 We remain indebted to both Sarah and Tamara for their willingness to give of their time freely, for the benefit of members and supporters of DAI.

 Three Working Committees: